satyakisikdar/CNRG/README.md

 Code repository for the paper *Modelling graphs with Vertex Replacement Grammars* by *Satyaki Sikdar, Justus Hibshman, and Tim Weninger*.
+Find the preprint <a href="https://arxiv.org/abs/1908.03837">here</a>.

 Run `python3 -m pip install -r requirements.txt` prior to running `runner.py` to install required packages.